qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/doc/notes/20230330-review-notes.md

     * Discuss roles for administrators in each workshop.
 Do we need more people to fill those roles? e.g. MC students?
     * Ensure our workshop's Zoom meeting is set to disable annotations.
+* More reminders to log out of JH, e.g. at the end of each day's module.